 Serving Others is an honor.
 Let’s use our position to enable Others to change in their own ways and be their own Teachers.
 They do indeed have their own answers if we can help them find where they are stored.
 We might think we have an answer for them, and sometimes we do.
 But that’s not the point.
 Let’s become Servant Leaders.

-Sharon Drew Morgen has spent her life designing facilitation models for sales, coaching, management, training, communication, and influencing.
-She is the author of 9 books, including the NYTimes Business Bestseller Selling with Integrity, and the Amazon best seller What?
+Sharon Drew Morgen has spent her life designing facilitation models for sales, coaching, management, training, healthcare, communication, and influencing.
+She is the author of 9 books, including the NYTimes Business Bestseller Selling with Integrity, Dirty Little Secrets: why buyers can’t buy and sellers can’t sell, and the Amazon bestseller What?
 Did you really say what I think I heard?.
 Sharon Drew is a speaker, consultant, trainer, and coach, as well as a blogger of one of the top 10 sales blogs: www.sharondrewmorgen.com.
 She also has trained Buying Facilitation® to over 100,000 Sales and Coaching Facilitators in many global corporations.
-She can be reached at sharondrew@sharondrewmorgen.
+She can be reached email@example.com or 512-771-1117.